OpenHFT/Chronicle-Map/README.md

 ### Entries

-One of the differences with Chronicle Map against ConcurrentHashMap, is that it can't be resized, unlike the ConcurrentHashMap, Chronicle Map is not limited to the available on heap memory.
+One of the differences with ChronicleMap against ConcurrentHashMap, is that it can't be resized.
+Unlike the ConcurrentHashMap, ChronicleMap is not limited to the available on heap memory.
-Resizing is a very expensive operation for Hash Maps, as it can stall your application, so as such we don't do it.
-When you are building a Chronicle Map you can set the maximum number of entries that you are ever likely to support, its ok to over exaggerate this number.
-As the Chronicle Map is not limited to your available memory, At worst you will end up having a very large file on disk.
+Resizing is a very expensive operation for HashMaps as it can stall your application, this is why we don't do it.
+When you are building a ChronicleMap you can set the maximum number of entries that you are ever likely to support but it's fine to overestimate this number.
+This is because ChronicleMap is not limited to your available memory therefore, at worst, you will end up having a large file on disk.

-You set the maximum number of entries by the builder:
+You set the maximum number of entries using the builder:

 ``` java
 ConcurrentMap<Integer, CharSequence> map =